Ohashiro/The_Whatever_Aces_project/README.md

 # The_Whatever_Aces_project

-FYI, HAQ measures healthcare access and quality.
+HAQ measures healthcare access and quality.

 ## HAQ and HDI score by country